-In our increasingly interconnected world, about 7 in 10 Americans use some form of social network.
+In our increasingly interconnected world, about 82 percent Americans use some form of social network.
 Social media has become an important channel nonprofits can use to boost their outreach and fundraising capabilities.
-In 2017, the average nonprofit saw its Facebook audience increase by 13 percent, Twitter audience increase by 15 percent, and Instagram audience increase by 44 percent.

 Social media is a powerful tool to build relationships with supporters and influencers, relationships that will lead to successful nonprofit fundraising.
 We've compiled a list of tips your organization can use to create and launch an effective fundraising campaign that includes social media.